SCIENCE, POWER AND RELIGION

-For example, our ancestors, as they gazed up at the night sky, would have observed that the stars moved across the sky.
+For example, our ancestors, as they continued to gazed, would have observed that the stars moved across the sky.
 How would they explain this?
 As simply as possible in terms of what they already knew.
 Either the stars orbited around the Earth or the Earth itself rotated.
 They would also observe that a handful of 'stars' moved in rather eccentric ways.
-They called these objects 'planets'; they would continue observing them and they would attempt to explain their motion from their existing knowledge, eventually concluding that the planets, including the Earth, orbited the Sun.
+They called these objects 'wandering stars' or 'planets'; they would continue observing them and they would attempt to explain their motion from their existing knowledge, eventually concluding that the planets, including the Earth, orbited the Sun.

-When we have discussed this with the class, Tony takes over and performs some 'paranormal' feats, such as spoon bending and mind reading.
-The children try to come up with simple explanations of what they observe by reference to what they know best about the world and we ask them how they might test out their explanations.
+When we have discussed this with the class, I perform some simple 'paranormal' feats, such as mind-reading and remote viewing.
+The children try to come up with simple explanations of what they observe by reference to what they know best about the world and then I ask them how they might test out their explanations.

 This is not unlike the scientific method.
 However, going back to our early history, what is certainly true is that as time went by, the observations that were being made of the universe would became more and more detailed, as the means of making these observations became increasingly sophisticated, such as ever more powerful telescopes and microscopes.
 Likewise, the means of arriving at the explanations or theories to account for the observations would become increasingly complex, requiring not just everyday logic but often highly sophisticated mathematics.